-dates of attendance; degrees, honors and awards received; enrollment status (full-time, part-time, etc.).
-Students may request the items designated as directory information not be disclosed as public information.
+Students may request the student information items listed not to be disclosed as public information.
 To exercise this right, a student must go in person to the Registrar's Office, located at 1164 Bishop Street, Suite 216, present a valid photo ID and sign the appropriate form for non-disclosure, no later than the last day to register for classes, as published by the University, for the semester or term that the student is enrolled.
+The University will not disclose official transcripts and/or information not identified as "directory" information to nonschool officials, unless the student provides written consent.